CRAlpha/react-native-wkwebview/README.md

 ### Compatibility with UIWebView

-WKWebView aims to be a drop in replacement for UIWebView.
+WKWebView aims to be a drop-in replacement for UIWebView.
 However, some legacy UIWebView properties are not supported.

 **Additional props:**